NEWSMAKER-Audacious BlackRock challenge is Bluebell's David vs Goliath playbook

 By Simon Jessop, Nell Mackenzie and Svea Herbst-Bayliss

-LONDON/NEW YORK, Dec 8 (Reuters) - Bluebell Capital Partners' attempt to oust BlackRock Inc BLK.N CEO Larry Fink represents the small activist hedge fund's boldest bet that its punch-above-weight strategy could deliver a financial win, though its push for changes faces long odds.
+LONDON/NEW YORK, Dec 8 (Reuters) - Bluebell Capital Partners' attempt to oust BlackRock Inc BLK.N CEO Larry Fink represents the small activist hedge fund's boldest bet that its punch-above-weight strategy could deliver a financial win, even if its push for changes faces long odds.

 In the three years since its launch, Bluebell has challenged the policies and executives of some of the world's biggest companies, including GSK Plc GSK.L, Glencore Plc GLEN.L, Vivendi SE VIV.PA and Danone SA DANO.PA, while owning very small stakes.